 The Ballista stalker is available as 9ft, three piece, 2.75lb or a 10ft, two piece 2.75lb.
 My own choice of stalker is the Ballista 10 footer which last season I used to catch carp to over 35lb at close quarters and in some very tight spots.
 The Torrix stalker is available as a 10ft 2.75lb or 3.25lb as well as 11ft 2.75lb and 3.25lb.
 The 3.25 also makes an excellent rod for use on boats on some of the huge continental lakes.

 Having extensivley used these rods myself over a couple of years I can personally attest to what a miracle of carbon fibre engineering the Harrison Torrix Extreme really is.
 Utilising a faster taper than the standard Torrix, the Harrison Torrix Extreme, or TE as it is more commonly know, has taken a brilliant all rounder and focused extra emphasis on long range ability.
 The remarkable thing is that, despite the potential to cast a baited rig 170+ yards (and over 200 yards during development in the hands of Terry Edmonds) the TE retains a sensible fish playing action that can still be used at short range and with Zig rigs.
-If you tend to fish smaller waters or for small to medium sized fish I would still recommend the Aviator or standard Torrix over the TE but if your looking for a rod comfortable with close in work but able to achieve big distance when required and capable of fighting big fish in heavy weed and snags then the Harrison Torrix Extreme is, without doubt, the segment leader.
+If your looking for a rod comfortable with close in work but able to achieve big distance when required and capable of fighting big fish in heavy weed and snags then the Harrison Torrix Extreme is, without doubt, the segment leader.

-The Aviator plus is my personal favourite and the rod that I use for almost all of my fishing.
-Designed by Steve Harrison, the blanks are hand crafted at the tiny Harrison factory in Liverpool before making their way here to be crafted into bespoke rods of the highest order.
+One of my all time favourite blanks and I rod I have used extensively myself.
+Designed by Steve Harrison, the blanks are hand crafted at the small Harrison factory in Liverpool before making their way here to be crafted into bespoke rods of the highest order.
 The Aviator is Harrison's range topping rod and is available in two versions, the 'Flex' and the 'Plus'.
 The Plus used the benchmark Torrix 3.25 as a starting point but adding a slightly faster action to increase casting ability.
 Despite this pinch of extra power, the use of new carbons actually means that the Aviator is slightly slimmer and lighter than the Torrix.
 The first thing I noticed was the way the rod 'feels', light in the hand but with a crisp, steely action and incredibly fast recovery speed.
 To use the rod is a genuine joy, casting to the middle distance is easy and accurate but the power is there to place a lead over 150 yards when required.
 I've recently been using mine on a small, very low stocked pit where most of my fishing had been under 25 yards.
 The 'Plus' is easily able to flick light leads to small holes in the weed with supreme precision and the light weight and extraordinary feel allows you to really enjoy the fight without fear of being over gunned.
-The Aviator range is available in UltraMatt, clear gloss or tinted gloss finishes.
-It features an attractive 1k weave from butt to tip and just scream quality.
+The Aviator range is available in UltraMatt, clear gloss or burgundy gloss finishes.
+It features an attractive 1k weave from butt to tip and just screams quality.
 In my humble opinion the Aviator Plus is simply the best all-round/multi-range carp rod ever built.

 email@example.com 07828 178 390